Arronstorm/loginapp/README.md

 Its just a login page

-which is connected with a firebase
+Which is connected with firebase

 I will update the UI very shortly

-#use youor own jassin file in android/app tht is given by firebase else it wiil give an error for you
+# Use youor own jassin file in android/app tht is given by firebase else it wiil give an error for you